 In 2009, at the same time that West Fort moved from its small warehouse in Woodstock to new offices in Gardens in the city centre, its name was officially changed and its doors were formally opened as The Fort.

-Today, The Fort is simply known as Fort and has a head office in Johannesburg, South Africa, and a global network which includes offices in Lagos, Nigeria and Nairobi, Kenya.
+Today, The Fort is simply known as FORT and has a head office in Johannesburg, South Africa, and a global network which includes partners in in Nigeria, Kenya, Ghana, Cote d'Ivoire and Dubai.